-SOEL also provides monthly in-house training across a number of topics for our staff outside of hours, where we provide a meal for them and pay them for their time (being paid for time taken for training and for it to be during normal work hours is a fairly rare practice in the sector).
+SOEL also provides comprehensive in-house training across a number of topics for our staff inside work hours, as we value them for the professionals that they are (being paid for time taken for training and for it to be during normal work hours is a fairly rare practice in the sector).
 We see this ongoing professional development as a direct investment in the quality and pedagogy of our staff, which translates to better care and education outcomes for the children.

 We communicate with parents in many, many ways at SOEL!
 Please help us to make each of these forms of communication as helpful as possible for you and for us.